-The College Football Hall of Fame is located right off of Centennial Olympic Park across the way from World of Coca-Cola and the Georgia Aquarium.
-We got tickets for a great deal on Groupon, and we headed down early this morning to beat the crowds.
+The College Football Hall of Fame was located in South Bend, Indiana from 1995 to 2012, but recently relocated to call Atlanta home.
+The Hall opened its doors earlier this year in August and is located right off of Centennial Olympic Park across the way from World of Coca-Cola and the Georgia Aquarium.

 The top floor is the actual Hall of Fame.
 They have interactive boards that have all the players and coaches from your school.
 You can learn about their stats and more.
 Around the room is a list of each induction class.
 They also have interactive boards where you can listen to speeches from players and coaches at the award presentation ceremonies.